-Background.
-Design and fashion enthusiasts Emil Humbert and Christophe Poyet joined forces, to form their studio Humbert & Poyet in 2008, after meeting one year earlier.
-Emil, a state-qualified architect from the Parisian National School of Architecture had just opened his own practice.
-Christophe, a CFAI interior designer (renowned Charpentier Academy in Paris) had just graduated and settled into his native Monaco.
-When they met, they immediately realized they were going to combine their complementary skills and share their ideas: “It was natural, I instantly knew we’d work together,” says Emil.
-They opened their first studio on the glitzy streets of Monte Carlo, providing a full range of services from construction to interior design.
+Design and fashion enthusiasts Emil Humbert and Christophe Poyet joined forces to found their studio Humbert & Poyet, in 2008.
+Emil is a state-qualified architect from the Parisian National School of Architecture; Christophe, is a CFAI interior designer (renowned Charpentier Academy in Paris).
+From their studio on the glitzy streets of Monte Carlo, they provide a full range of services from construction to interior design.
 Both passionate about the great French tradition of the Decorative Arts as well as contemporary art, they work like sparring partners creating extremely spectacular spaces imbued with a luxurious feel.

 Humbert & Poyet projects focus on elegant and meticulous designs to create timeless spaces, using premium materials such as stone, wood and bronze.
 Their love for the Art Deco movement is best expressed through their strong geometric shapes, bold colors and metallic finishes.
 Given their complementary skills, they have the ability to transform a space and create a true special set pairing visual exuberance with understated elegance.
 In their own words: « our goal is to translate a complex atmosphere into a tridimensional space ».
 Always playing with scale and proportions, they assert their fresh self-confident vision when mixing luxurious materials in a much-unexpected fashion.
 Inspired by the tradition of total architecture, the young duo (they both are in their early thirties) designs all the furniture, from the lighting fixtures to the last candleholder…